 Many computers have a DisplayPort interface (an alternative to HDMI; the right hand port in the image), where you can connect the computer display or a stereo amplifier, for example.

 Local area network port (LAN)

 Use the Local Area Network (LAN) port to connect your computer to the Internet via a network cable.
 The LAN socket and cable are easy to recognize due to their special appearance.

-Devices that can be connected to the USB port include the mouse, keyboard, digital camera, USB flash drive, scanner etc. The following image shows two USB ports and a USB cable.
+Devices that can be connected to the USB port include the mouse, keyboard, digital camera, USB flash drive, scanner etc. There are several versions of the USB port.
+You can also charge various devices by connecting them to the computer through the USB port.
+The image on the right shows two regular, rectangular USB-A ports and a suitable plug.

 Some laptops have expansion card slots.
-An ExpressCard (EC) slot accepts many kinds of devices, and to a Secure Digital (SD) slot you can insert e.g. a camera memory card for fast transfer of digital photographs.
+An ExpressCard (EC) slot accepts many kinds of devices, and to a Secure Digital (SD) slot you can insert e.g. an SD or MicroSD camera memory card for fast transfer of digital photos.

 Wireless network connections

 With the exception of desktop computers, all modern devices can connect to wireless networks.
 Wireless connectivity models include: